chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors/Part 2.md

 This is how TypeScript gets rid of the runtime object representing a `const enum`—it just substitutes in the concrete values each lookup represents.
 This means that we can have a *much* lower cost for the enums we’re using for `CabbageColor` and `VeggieKind`.
 They will ultimately just be integers used inline, which means they will have extremely low memory costs, and using them does not involve an object lookup!

-So the initial `*Kind` declarations in the implementation now look like this:
+So the `CabbageColor` and `VeggieKind` declarations in the implementation look like this:

 ```ts
 const enum CabbageColor {